duckarmor/Freeze/docs/MigratingFromLlama.md

 ### .fromLists
 - Not implemented.
-- Consider `Freeze.Dictionary.of` instead.

 ### .mergeDeep
 - Not implemented.

 ### .removeKeys
 - Not implemented.
-- Consider `Freeze.Dictionary.filter` instead.
+- Use [Dictionary.remove] instead.
+It can accept multiple values.

 ### .removeValues
 - Not implemented.